 One of the methods outlined in their strategic plan is using mentorship within the community to their advantage.
 Through one of these mentorship programs, members of the AESA are paired with community leaders who are able to connect these grassroots groups with direct mentorship and access to industry speakers and professionals, setting them up for long term success.

-Victor Ly is a University of Alberta alumni, current U of A staff member in the faculty of engineering, and the president and co-founder of the AESA.
-He explained that one of the key focuses for community leaders was to create a safe gaming environment.
+Vic Ly is a University of Alberta alumni, current U of A staff member in the faculty of engineering, and the president and co-founder of the AESA.
+She explained that one of the key focuses for community leaders was to create a safe gaming environment.

 “One of the things that we’ve done even internally … as an organization, is [establish] a code of conduct, a compliance model, as well as establishing a task force to provide what’s known as ‘safe sports’ within the sport space,” Ly said. “[We’re] now providing what’s essentially ‘safe eSports,’ and providing a set of guidelines and best practices for all the communities and student groups that are partnered under our umbrella.”